emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ## Cerebro - Cluster Health

-Cerebro is the Elasticsearch administration tool that allows you to perform the following tasks:
+Cerebro is the cluster administration tool that allows you to perform the following tasks:

 - monitoring and management of indexing nodes, indexes and shards: